We March Forth

 I am Alexis Woodford Demko,

 the Founder and Curator of the We March Forth Project.
-What started as a social media page to show photos from the January 21, 2017 Women’s March in DC, quickly turned into a platform to showcase the work of the very brave and talented activists, photographers, and photojournalists that are actively engaging in the progression of Women’s Movements all around the entire world.
+What started as a social media page showcasing photography from women's marches and demonstrations in the US quickly turned into a platform to display the work of the very brave and talented activists, photographers, and photojournalists that are actively engaging in the progression of Women’s Movements all around the entire world.
 This collection includes photos and stories that have been submitted to me from around the globe I am now in the midst of publishing a book that brings to life the images and stories from women’s activism from countries in every corner of the world; We March Forth: The Beauty of Women’s Activism Around the World.
 The compilation of these stunning photos and stories introduces us to the struggles that women are faced with in every nation in the world.
 Some struggles that we didn't know exist and some that we are all too familiar with in our own lives.

-In closing, I want to thank each of the very talented and inspiring photographers, photojournalists, activists, and storytellers that have contributed their precious work to this project.
-They are the ones who inspire me each day to make this book become a reality.
-Their photos are allowing us into each protest to see the struggles of women from continent to continent.
-They have captured these moments and brought them to life for all of us to see.
+This book could not be possible if it weren't for the very talented and inspiring photographers, photojournalists, and activists that have contributed their precious work to this project.
+Their photos allow us to see a glimpse of the true struggles women face around the world and through their craft, they have captured these moments and brought them to life for us all to see.

 “Photography is truth.”

 — Jean-Luc Godard